ITfoxtec/FoxIDs/docs/oidc.md

 ﻿# OpenID Connect

-Foxids support OpenID Connect as both up-party and application registration.
+Foxids support OpenID Connect as both authentication method and application registration.

 ![Foxids OpenID Connect](images/parties-oidc.svg)

 > It is recommended to use OpenID Connect Authorization Code flow with PKCE, because it is considered a secure flow.

-## Up-party
+## Authentication method

-Configure [OpenID Connect up-party](up-party-oidc.md) which trust an external OpenID Provider (OP).
+Configure [OpenID Connect authentication method](up-party-oidc.md) which trust an external OpenID Provider (OP).

 How to guides: